-First of all, subspace as shown in Star Trek does not exist in present-day physics as a reality or only a theory.
+Preliminary remark Subspace as shown in Star Trek does not exist in present-day physics as a reality or only a theory.
 It is a concept of storytelling.
-Subspace is necessary because FTL travel is impossible within the boundaries of Special Relativity as outlined in chapter 1.2, page 5.
+Subspace is necessary because FTL travel is impossible within the boundaries of special relativity as outlined in Chapter 1.2.
 Being part of a fictional universe, subspace has not been developed by far as consequently as a truly scientific idea would have required.
 On the contrary, everything we know about subspace is based on more or less random and often contradictory canon evidence.